ESG & Sustainability Compliance in Property:

 For property professionals, this translates into daily decisions about maintenance schedules, capital improvements, tenant communications, and vendor relationships.
 The framework provides structure for decisions you're already making, with the added benefit of measurable outcomes that satisfy multiple stakeholders—from tenants seeking healthier spaces to lenders requiring climate risk disclosure.

-The essential first steps for ESG compliance
+What are the essential first steps for ESG compliance?

-Heres how it works.
+Here’s how it works.
 Start with four foundational moves that turn compliance into a repeatable operational rhythm, not a scramble at reporting time.

 Step 1: Establish your ESG baseline